 In addition, your body might do other things to make up for the weakened pumping of your heart.
 You might hold salt and water in the blood, increasing the amount of blood in your system.
 Your heart might also beat faster or get larger.

 We can treat congestive heart failure to slow the disease and help you feel better and live longer.

-The main risk factors for congestive heart failure are:
+The main risk factors and causes of congestive heart failure are:

 Weakness, feeling tired.
 When your heart isn't pumping effectively, the body doesn't get enough oxygen-rich blood to meet your energy demands.

 Shortness of breath, coughing.
-When fluid builds up in your lungs, you may find it hard to catch your breath or may have a frequent cough.
-You may also have shortness of breath when lying down.
+When fluid builds up in your lungs, you might find it hard to catch your breath or have a frequent cough.
+You could also have shortness of breath when lying down.

 Weight gain.
-Sudden or steady gain in daily weight (for example, 2 to 3 pounds in 24 hours or 5 pounds or more in 1 week) shows that the body is retaining fluid.
+Sudden or steady gain in daily weight (for example, 2 to 3 pounds in 24 hours or 5 pounds over a couple of weeks) shows that the body is retaining fluid.